tanishq-1012/Carbon-Emission-Impact-Analysis-/README.md

 Now, let's calculate key statistics for tempreture changes and CO2 concentrations, such as mean, median, and varience:

 <img width="470" alt="Screenshot 2025-05-16 at 5 43 49 PM" src="https://github.com/user-attachments/assets/34b7a4ba-e2cb-405d-8aca-855b70fc7d61" />

+The mean temperature change is approximately 0.54°C, with a median of 0.47°C and a variance of 0.43, indicating slight variability in temperature anomalies.
+For CO₂ concentrations, the mean is 180.72 ppm, the median is significantly higher at 313.84 ppm, and the variance is 32,600, which reflects substantial variability in CO₂ levels over the dataset’s timeframe.
+This highlights the stronger fluctuation in CO₂ data compared to temperature changes.

+## 📈 Key Analyses

+### 1. Statistical Summary

+* Mean, median, standard deviation, variance, min, and max for both datasets.

+* Insight: CO₂ concentrations show a much higher range and variance than temperature anomalies.

+### 2. Time-Series Visualization

+* Line plots of CO₂ levels and temperature anomalies from 1958 to 2023.

+* Both variables show a clear increasing trend.

+##E 3.
+Correlation Analysis

+* Pearson Correlation Coefficient: ~0.96

+* A strong linear correlation exists between rising CO₂ and global warming.

+### 4. Linear Regression

+* Linear trend lines applied to both datasets.

+* Regression results show that both variables have statistically significant upward trends over time.

+### 5. Seasonal Variation

+Average CO₂ concentration per calendar month across years.

+Highest levels around April–May; lowest around September–October, suggesting seasonal biosphere absorption.